NocturnalShadow/net-watcher/README.md

 ## Detection Event Logs

 Detection events will be logge if NetWatcher is run in the role of detector (`--role detector`).
 Event log files will be create and rotate in the directory specified by `--output-path` parametrs.
-Log file is automatically rotated upon reaching 5 MB size (up to 10 rotated log file are preserved).
+Log file `detector_events.log` is automatically rotated upon reaching 5 MB size (up to 10 rotated log files are preserved).
 Event log have the following format:

 ```